deeplearning4j/deeplearning4j/deepreinforcementlearning.md

 Any statistical approach is essentially a confession of ignorance.
 The immense complexity of some phenomena (biological, political, sociological, or related to board games) make it impossible to reason from first principles.
 The only way to study them is through statistics, measuring superficial events and attempting to establish correlations between them, even when we do not understand the mechanism by which they relate.
 Reinforcement learning, like deep neural networks, is one such strategy, relying on sampling to extract information from data.

+After a little time spent employing something like a Markov decision process to approximate the probability distribution of reward over state-action pairs, a reinforcement learning algorithm may tend to repeat actions that lead to reward and cease to test alternatives.
+There is a tension between the exploitation of known rewards, and continued exploration to discover new actions that also lead to victory.
+Just as oil companies have the dual function of pumping crude out of known oil fields while drilling for new reserves, so too, reinforcement learning algorithms can be made to both exploit and explore to varying degrees, in order to ensure that they don't pass over rewarding actions at the expense of known winners.

 Reinforcement learning is iterative.
 In its most interesting applications, it doesn’t begin by knowing which rewards state-action pairs will produce.
 It learns those relations by running through states again and again, like athletes or musicians iterate through states in an attempt to improve their performance.

 ## <a name="time">The Relationship Between Machine Learning with Time</a>